Last Updated on

 If your content can be easily understood by the 5th grader, that means it is highly readable.
 If you are creating content for the web, and you want your content to be competitive in your niche, you need to write simply.

 Search engines today can algorithmically assign a readability score for every page on the web.
-If you plan driving organic search traffic to your website, you need to write high readable content.
+If you want to increase organic search traffic coming to your website, you need to improve the readability of your content.

 High readable content provides a good user experience.
 This type of content decrease bounce rates while increasing time spent on site.
-It also likely to get more shares, and social interactions increase the chances of ranking a high position on Google.
+It also likely to get more shares, and engagement on social media platforms.

 People consuming this type of content more likely to take action (signing up your email list, add products to the shopping cart, call your number, etc.) whatever the action you want from them to take.

 How to measure readability?